vickmuir/Backup/install-backup-client-windows.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Installing the Backup Client in Windows
+# Installing the backup client in Windows

 Installing the {{site.data.keyword.backup_full}} client in Windows is completed through a series of interactions on the server that is designated for the {{site.data.keyword.backup_notm}} service.